Freedom After Loss*

 My life has changed since Dan’s death on October 20, 2015.
 It’s also a total and complete understatement.
 Examining my unintended newfound freedom feels absurd.
 After 14 months, the raw shock has been replaced with grief and lonesomeness.
 How can I think about personal freedom as a single person, a widower, thrown into loneliness suddenly, with all my mixed emotions?

 This two-part essay is about exploring my newfound freedom and setting up a plan to make new and deeper connections with people and my advocacy work.
-In this Part I, I reviewed my lifelong experiences with Dan and my first year without him.
-Then in Part 2, I can begin to form the basis for writing my specific steps and goals.
+In this blog post, I reviewed my lifelong experiences with Dan and my first year without him.
+In a subsequent post, I will write my specific steps and goals.

 2016: A Year of Shock and Grief